Salz

 1933: Opening of a drinking hall for drinking cures by Dr. Hermann Keller.

 The balneologist Hermann Keller specialized in drinking cures.
-Even if the buildings look completely different today than they did in those days, the name «Kurbrunnen» (spa fountain) remains.
-It is still a meeting place for residents and guests - as a concert or exhibition hall.
+Even if the buildings look completely different today than they did back then, the name "Kurbrunnen" remains.
+It is still a meeting place for residents and guests today - as a concert or exhibition hall.

-Due to the beginning of the 2nd World War, spa and bathing tourism comes to an almost complete standstill.
+The beginning of the Second World War brings spa and bathing tourism to an almost complete standstill.

 Kurbrunnenanlage von aussen